Home » Indian Polity » Contingency Fund of India

 You can cover unforeseen expenses with the help of a contingency fund without jeopardizing your capacity to pay your living expenses.
 As a result, you can carry out your long-term investment plans and continue working towards your financial objectives.
 As and when your emergency fund is depleted due to unforeseen expenses, you can also make plans for how to replenish it.

-Difference between Consolidated Fund and Contingency Fund of India
+Consolidated Fund Contingency Fund Public Accounts

-Consolidated Fund of India Contingency Fund of India
+Importance of the Contingency Fund of India

 Contingency Fund of India UPSC